Mathematical programs with complementarity constraints and application to hyperparameter tuning: Solution methods

 \section{Solution methods}

-In this section, we introduce and study the partial penalisation and Scholtes relaxation methods.
+In this section, we study the partial penalisation and Scholtes relaxation methods.
 There are at least two motivations to study these algorithms.
 First, they are among the most commonly used in the literature on MPCCs (see, e.g., \cite{Kim2020}).
 Secondly, there is a nice symmetry between the two approaches.
-In the penalisation method, the constraint $G(z)^\top H(z) =0$ is moved from the feasible set to the objective function of the MPCC, while this same constraint is instead relaxed to form a larger feasible set in the context of the Scholtes relaxation approach.
-Another interesting feature in the dynamics of the two methods is that in the penalisation algorithm, the penalty parameter can be sequentially increased (this is the main focus of the analysis here), while the relaxation parameter instead decreases sequentially throughout the iterative process of the method.
+In the penalisation method, the constraint $G(\zzz)^\top H(\zzz) =0$ is moved from the feasible set to the objective function, while this same constraint is instead relaxed to form a larger feasible set in the context of the relaxation approach.

-As it will be clear in the next subsection, a common point between the two methods, which does not seem to have been discovered before, is that they converge under the same CQ; i.e., the MPCC-MFCQ-R, which is strictly weaker than any CQ that has been used so far to prove the convergence of these algorithms.
+As it will be clear in the next subsection, a common point between the two methods, which does not seem to have been discovered before, is that they converge under the same CQ; i.e., the \MPCCMFCQR, which is strictly weaker than any CQ that has been used so far to prove the convergence of these algorithms.
 However, a key departure point on the outcomes of the convergence of these two algorithms is that the penalisation method will be shown to converge to a S-stationary point, while we get C-stationarity from the Scholtes relaxation method.